-ELT 246 - Communications Circuits.
+ELT 246-Communications Circuits.
 (3-4) Credit: 4.

-Prerequisite: ELT 245.
-Lab Fee: \$5.00.
+Prerequisite: ELT 245 or concurrent enrollment.
+Lab Fee: \$5.00

 A continuation of the electronic amplifiers covering class C power amplifiers, oscillators, modulation, small signal tuned amplifiers, and detector circuits.
 The use of transistors and communications circuits and the underlying principles of operation of the various classes of circuits.
 (191015)